J0bbie/AdverseEffectsPredictor/README.md

 ##Examples

-Examples are added in the /examples/ folder.
+Example data can be found in the /examples/ folder.

 ##Impressions